totaljs/node-sqlagent/readme.md

 ### Default values

 - you can set default values
-- values are binding immediately (not in order)
+- values are bonded immediately (not in order)

 ```javascript
 sql.default(function(response) {